appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/proxy-configuration.md

 Don't forget to start a new terminal session for the changes to take effect.
 :::

-### Enable Proxy Settings On Container Engine
+## 3. Enable Settings on the Container Engine

 <Tabs groupId="operating-systems">
   <TabItem value="docker" label="Docker">

-After you enabled proxy settings on the host server, you should also edit docker's configuration file to notify docker that there is proxy settings to use.
+After you enable proxy settings on the host server, you must also edit the Docker's configuration file to notify the container runtime engine that there are proxy settings to use.

-You can follow the steps below to enable proxy settings on docker engine:
+You can follow the steps below to enable proxy settings on the Docker:

-- Cat the `no_proxy` variables of the server and copy it.
+- Print the value of the `no_proxy` variable to the terminal and copy it.

 ```bash
 echo $no_proxy
 ```

-- Edit the docker configuration file:
+- Edit the Docker configuration file.
+It creates if it does not exist.

 ```bash
 vi ~/.docker/config.json
 ```

-- Add the your proxy settings to the configuration file like below.
-Paste your `no_proxy` variables to the `noProxy` section on the conf file.
+- Add the proxy settings to the configuration file like below.
+Paste the copied `no_proxy` variable to the `noProxy` section on the configuration file.

 ```json
 {